 Arielle’s path to doula work was born out of her own pregnancies and birth experiences.
 Blessed to be cared for by three homebirth midwives at her first birth, Arielle was deeply touched at the dedication with which these women served her.
 This was her first experience of women serving women, wholly and without reservation.

 And there sparked a wonderful idea: what if one day she could be a birth worker?

 Arielle has since supported families through their births at home and in hospital.
 She has worked alongside them in postpartum as they adjust to their new family life.
 Arielle has also honed her skills as a childbirth educator, bringing evidence-based information to couples planning for positive, empowered births and mindful parenting options.
 And most recently, she's delving deeper into the fertility and infertility side of the equation, with the goal of serving individuals at every level of their reproductive lives.

-Doula work aside, Arielle is a mother to four amazing kiddos, a hamster and a fish.
+Doula work aside, Arielle is a mother to four amazing kiddos, and a small menagerie of animals.
 A lifetime reader, there's always a pile of books on her bedside table.
-An artist of her own making, her creativity is mostly sparked practicing ballet and outdoors as a gardener determined to put kale in as many dishes as possible, if the aphids don’t get to it first that is!
+An artist of her own making, her creativity is mostly sparked painting, crafting and working outdoors as a gardener determined to put kale in as many dishes as possible, if the aphids don’t get to it first that is!
 (If you have a foolproof, organic solution to keeping aphids off kale, do let her know . . . she’ll likely share her harvest with you!)